khemmyrick/Mineral-Cat-2/README.md

 	- The names of the minerals that match the search will be displayed in the list view.[x]
 	- Add the search form to the layout template so that searching can be performed from any page in the site.[x]

-3. Allow filtering by group. []
+3. Allow filtering by group. [x]
 	- Add the ability to filter the list of minerals by adding links to these groups on the left side of the layout template.[x]
-	- Clicking a group name, displays a list of all of the minerals in the database that are in that group. []
+	- Clicking a group name, displays a list of all of the minerals in the database that are in that group. [x]
-	- The group name being displayed should be bolded. []<--(use if block.
-Easy[!!!?], once template tag issue is sorted.)
+	- The group name being displayed should be bolded. [x]
-	- In the details view, no group name should be bolded. []
+	- In the details view, no group name should be bolded. [x]
+	- Group List view now renders to mineral list template.
+Group List template is now deprecated.

 4. Optimize database queries [] <---- This should be the hard part.
+This weekend's mission.
 	- Apply django-debug-toolbar to project. []
 	- Use the django-debug-toolbar to check that queries to the database take no longer than 10ms to complete. []